kenjisato/lyx.local/README.md

 **What's next?**
 Someday, you feel comfortable with the behavior of your modules and layouts.
 Then, move the demo LyX file to `LyX/doc` directory.
 By doing so, you can open the document from within LyX.

+## Wish list

+- Provide a way to delete a corresponding file in `UserDir` when a local development version is renamed.
+- Write some more layout and module files.